Learning hub · new lessons weekly

 You belong here if…

-The curious IAS officer
+The curious Civil Servant

 You've heard about AI in governance but never had time to learn the fundamentals.